khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 To encourage the usage of different input field widths, we use a set of predefined widths based on the 8 pixels grid.
 It’s okay to use a width that isn’t on this list but it should be based on the 8 pixels grid.

-Todo: Add live component block with code example (predefined widths + 100% width)
+Todo: Add live component block with code example (predefined widths from specs + 100% width)

 #### Clear icon